jsummers/imageworsener/readme.txt

    reasons unknown to the author of IW.

  -webpquality <n>
-   webp-style quality setting to use if a WebP file is written.
+   WebP-style quality setting to use if a WebP file is written.
 This is on a scale from 0 to 100.
 Default is 80.

  -noinfo